thuyqnguyen/terrafom/modules/redshift/readme.md

-This module provision a redshift database in a vpc with proper role to access a bucket
+This module provision a redshift database in a vpc.
+It is assigned the role to access a a specific bucket